The Howling Miller

 The Howling Miller (Ulvova mylläri) is a 1981 novel by the Finnish author Arto Paasilinna.

 The protagonist of the story, which is set in Finnish Lapland around 1950, is a man by the name of Gunnar Huttunen, who settles in a small village to mend and run a derelict mill.
 Huttunen is an enterprising and resourceful man, a hard worker, proudly independent but generally good-natured.
 However, his peculiar personality, particularly his habit of howling to vent his emotions, turns the intolerant villagers and authorities against him, and he is eventually committed into a mental hospital.
 After escaping, Huttunen lives as a fugitive in the wilderness, aided by his few friends: his lover Sanelma, the local police constable Portimo, and the postman and moonshiner Piittisjärvi.
 After a final confrontation with the law, Huttunen disappears, never to be heard from again.

 The book has been translated into several languages.
 It has twice been adapted into a feature film: a Finnish one called Ulvova mylläri (1982) and a French one, Cornélius, le meunier hurlant (2017).
+It was also adapted as a graphic novel by French comics artist Nicolas Dumontheuil.